 C&CA plantings are very intensive so keep a close eye on watering and make sure your planting mix is well fed.
 I don't want to keep banging on about the same thing but our old friend Seamungus composted seaweed and poultry manure is an ideal feed as it has plenty of nitrogen for lush, leafy growth and is slow release, usually feeding for the lifetime of the crops.

 Apart from being very productive C&CA also has two other distinct advantages, it tends to delay bolting and can also help plants survive a heavy frost.
 Harvested plants without large leaf areas will sit in a dormant state at low temperatures only to kick back into growth when it warms up again.

 Crop Care Keep plants well watered and ensure your soil or compost is well fed to begin with.
 Flea beetle can be a big problem with earlier sowings, as can bolting but the beauty of sowing late in the season (from early August) is that they will be far less of a problem.

 In general all the Oriental Brassicas are naturally vigourous, healthy and easy to grow and shouldn't pose a problem even for the most inexperienced grower.

 Need any More Help?
 I'm not being smart but buy Joy Larckom's book, it's all in there right from the horses mouth.
 Joy is the undisputed expert from a lifetime of research and trials, anyone else (including me) is just scratching the surface.

-If I can be of any help with products, seeds or advice please feel free to contact me in the office on 01 524 0884 or through our web contact form by clicking the link, I'll always be happy to help.
+If I can be of any help with products, seeds or advice please feel free to contact me using our contact page, I am always happy to help.